 So where are you in the great buying vs. renting in Michigan debate?
 Hopefully this blog and infographic have made it easier for you to decide.

 But the good news is that no matter where you are in the process you can get a little help.
+By hiring a licensed real estate agent that you trust, you will have a trusted partner to help navigate any confusing steps in the buying or renting process, as well as being able to look to your agent for any advice from past experience.
+We are proud to have a group of top real estate agent teams that have decades of combined experience in the field, as well as knowledge of the Grand Rapids, MI area.
+By spending time with countless real estate listings in the area, we are always familiar with the properties for sale in the area, perfect for helping you find your next spot.
 At TJ Homes we’re happy to sit down and talk through your questions and concerns.
 We help people feel right at home all throughout the real estate process and we’d love to do the same for you.

 Give us a call for more information.